addyosmani/backbone-fundamentals/backbone-fundamentals.md

 For example, let's say we have our blog on `www.example.com` and we want to edit an article (with `id=43`) and request `http://www.example.com/article/edit/43`:

 On the server side, the Front Controller would analyze the URL and invoke the Article Controller (corresponding to the `/article/` part of the URI) and its Edit Action (corresponding to the `/edit/` part of the URI).
 Within the Action there would be a call to, let's say, the Articles Model and its `Articles::getEntry(43)` method (43 corresponding to the `/43` at the end of the URI).
-This would return the blog article data from the database for edit.
+This would return the blog article data from the database for editing.
 The Article Controller would then load the (`article/edit`) View which would include logic for injecting the article's data into a form suitable for editing its content, title, and other (meta) data.
 Finally, the resulting HTML response would be returned to the browser.

 As you can imagine, a similar flow is necessary with POST requests after we press a save button in a form.
 The POST action URI would look like `/article/save/43`.
 The request would go through the same Controller, but this time the Save Action would be invoked (due to the `/save/` URI chunk), the Articles Model would save the edited article to the database with `Articles::saveEntry(43)`, and the browser would be redirected to the `/article/edit/43` URI for further editing.